10 Killer Ideas For Your Enewsletter

 1. How-to articles and advice

-Identify what problems your target audience have and give them plenty of clear, useful advice on how to solve it.
+Identify what problems your target audience has and give them plenty of clear, useful advice on how to solve it.
 This builds up trust in your brand.

 2. Up to date maintenance tips